thevuong/next15-filterlist/STEPS.md

 - Maintained 0 CLS because of these skeletons being sized correctly.
 - We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good ones, while also making app fast, interactive and user-friendly.

+## (Conclusion)

+That's it for this talk, the code is pinned on my github, and follow me on twitter if you are interested in more RSC content.
+Thanks for listening!